janmarques/valuebetting-belgium/README.md

 Later on in your career, with a large bankroll, it may be a strategy that you hit and run all bookmakers of the same software at the same time.
 This way you can get your bets in at the various sites together, before they are able to flag you as a winner.
 Of course you still need to play within your bankroll means.

 ### Opening an account, deposit, withdraw, KYC
 To open an account on any bookmaker is very easy.
 Usually in a couple of clicks along with your itsme.
 Also depositing is insanely easy with a lot of options.
 They want to get your money as fast as possible.
 Notice that due to Belgian law, you are by default only allowed to deposited 200 euro per week.
 If your bankroll is bigger and you want to deposit more, you can ask to have your limit increased (this will typically be linked on the deposit page).
 There is a couple days wait period for this.
-If you plan on making big bets, it may be advised that your first get your big deposit in and then place the big bets.
+If you plan on making big bets, it may be advised that you first get your big deposit in, and then place the big bets.
 Rather than making some small bets with the 200 in the meanwhile, because they may already be help the bookmaker in determining that you are a winning player and getting you limited.

 When withdrawing your winnings however, a lot of the bookmakers will make you jump through many hoops.
 Even they already have your ID through itsme, they will try to delay you by asking for selfies, bank statements, utility bills etc (called Know Your Customer or KYC).
 This is a tactic to attempt that you don't do it, so they can just keep your money.
 So be prepared to do this and stick to it, even though it is bit annoying.